Safeguards, Co-Benefits & SDGs

 • 'Consent' means the right of the community to agree or not agree to the project before it begins, and throughout the life of the project.

-• Ensure they are aligned with international laws.
-Specifically, they should review and align to the UN Declaration on Rights of Indigenous Peoples and the International Bill of Human Rights.
+• Specifically, project developers must review and align to the UN Declaration on Rights of Indigenous Peoplesarrow-up-right, the International Bill of Human Rightarrow-up-rights, ILO Convention 169 on Indigenous and Tribal Peoplesarrow-up-right, and all other host-country ratified treaties or agreements.

 Specific Safeguards and Co-Benefits Categories for Projects Proposed on the OCP